tum-db/pg-cv/README.md

 ### Usage:

+The command `psql -h localhost -p 5432 -U postgres -d continuous-view` opens a connection to the database (the password is `123456`).

 To create the TPC-H schema and base tables for manual experiments please run `\i src/sql/tpch/setup.sql`.

 When executing `\i src/sql/continuous-views.sql`, all relevant schemas and functions are loaded into the current PostgreSQL database.
 The meta information and materialized views for the split maintenance are stored in the schema `cv`.